LyndonPanton/BaseConverter/README.md

 > 1. Users can convert decimal numbers to a chosen base

 ## Errors
-> 1. Bases above 36 are not functioning correctly
+> 1. Add logic for bases over 36

 ## Preview
 <!-- todo -->